acairns/acairns.co.uk/_posts/accidental-intent-cancelling.md

 Engineers must evaluate trade-offs when making a decision.
 To make quality decisions, we need as much information as possible.
 Decision making improves with experience because we have more knowledge and understanding of potential trade-offs and compromises.

 The next time you are faced with a decision - be mindful of the role intent plays within your system.
-Ensure, if you are cancelling intent, it's a concious trade-off.
+Ensure, if you are cancelling intent, it's a conscious trade-off.
 Otherwise, you may find yourself guessing what the original behaviour of the user was.

 At least, consider modelling behaviour as an option.